Last updated: June 18, 2026

 Common mistakes to avoid

 - Calling only one dentist.
-Dental networks can be tight.
+Medicaid and clinic networks can be tight.
 Call several offices and ask about cancellations.

-- Not checking the exact plan.
-“We take Medicaid” may not mean the office takes your dental plan.
+- Forgetting the exact plan name.
+“We take Medicaid” may not mean the office takes your dental carrier.

-- Missing school forms.
-If your child needs a screening certificate, ask the school nurse or I-Smile for help early.
+- Missing school screening papers.
+Ask the school nurse or I-Smile for help before the deadline.

-- Assuming charity care is instant.
-Donated care programs can have waitlists, limits, or closed periods.
+- Expecting charity care to be instant.
+Donated care and free events can have limits, waits, or closed periods.

 If you are denied, delayed, or cannot find a dentist

-If you cannot find a dentist, call your dental plan and Iowa Medicaid Member Services.
-Ask them to search for active dentists who are accepting new patients.
+If you cannot find a dentist, call your dental plan and Member Services.
+Ask them to help you search for active dentists who are accepting new patients.
 If the first list does not work, call back and say which offices you tried.
-Keep notes.
+Keep notes with names, dates, and what each office said.

 Backup options if the first plan fails